Fast and Expressive Multi-Byte Prediction with Probabilistic Circuits: Abstract

 \section{Abstract}

-\Gls{mtp} is a prominent strategy to significantly speed up generation in \glspl{llm}, including byte-level LLMs, which are tokeniser-free but prohibitively slow.
-However, existing MTP methods often sacrifice expressiveness by assuming \textit{independence} between future tokens.
-In this work, we investigate the trade-off between expressiveness and latency in \gls{mtp} within the framework of probabilistic circuits (PCs).
-Our framework, named \ours, allows one to explore different ways to encode the \textit{joint} distributions over future tokens by selecting different circuit architectures, generalising classical models such as (hierarchical) mixture models, hidden Markov models and tensor networks.
-We show the efficacy of \ours by retrofitting existing byte-level \glspl{llm}, such as EvaByte.
-Our experiments show that, when combined with speculative decoding, \ours significantly speeds up generation compared to MTP with independence assumptions, while guaranteeing to retain the performance of the original verifier LLM.
-We also rigorously study the optimal trade-off between expressiveness and latency when exploring the possible parameterisations of \ours, such as PC architectures and partial layer sharing between the verifier and draft LLMs.
+\Gls{mtp} is a prominent strategy to significantly speed up generation in \glspl{llm}, especially in byte-level LLMs, which are tokeniser-free but prohibitively slow. {However, many existing MTP methods either assume independence between future tokens, sacrificing expressiveness, or generate tokens one at a time within the window, increasing latency.} In this work, we investigate the trade-off between expressiveness and latency in \gls{mtp} within the framework of probabilistic circuits (PCs).
+Our framework, \ours, allows one to explore different ways to encode the \textit{joint} distributions over future tokens by selecting circuit architectures, generalising classical models such as (hierarchical) mixture models, hidden Markov models, and tensor networks.
+We show the efficacy of \ours by retrofitting existing byte-level \glspl{llm}, such as EvaByte, and byte-fied subword models, such as Llama3.2 3B.
+Our experiments show that, when combined with speculative decoding, \ours substantially speeds up generation compared to MTP with independence assumptions, while guaranteeing to retain the performance of the original verifier LLM.
+We also rigorously study the optimal trade-off between expressiveness and latency when exploring the possible parameterisations of \ours, such as PC architectures and partial layer sharing between the verifier and draft LLMs.\footnotemark